glasry/Audio_declipping/README.md

 # Audio_declipping
-This repository wraps all functions and scripts for running results in ???.
+This repository wraps all functions and scripts for running results in 'Final_report.pdf'.

 In order to run the evaluation of the models, run the script Models_evaluation.ipynb.
 To be able to run the script, you have to adapt the paths to the data.
 The data can be downloaded from https://www.openslr.org/12, and choosing the 'dev-clean.tar.gz' file.